 A computer network can be described as a system of interconnected devices that can communicate using some common standards called the Internet protocol suite or TCP/IP.
-These devices communicate to exchange resources (e.g. files and printers) and services.
+These devices communicate to exchange network resources, such as files and printers, and network services.

-Here is an example network consisting of two computers connected together:
+Here is an example of a computer network consisting of two computers connected together:

-In the example above, the two computers are directly connected using a cable.
-This small network can be used to exchange data between just these two computers.
+The example above shows that the two computers are directly connected using a cable.
+This small network can exchange data between just these two computers.

 What if we want to expand our network?
-Then we can use a network device, either a switch or a hub, to connect more than two computers together:
+Then we can use network devices, such as routers, switches, or hubs, to connect two or more computers together:

-Now all of the devices on the network can communicate with each other.
+With the network topology above, all of the devices on the network can communicate with each other.
 That’s how computer networking works.

 We’ll talk more about hubs and switches in just a moment.
-For now, just remember that these devices serve as a central point to which all of the computers connect to.
+For now, remember that these devices serve as a central point for network connections to which all computers connect.